• Skip to primary navigation

 When IC1 output goes positive then voltage add to C4 and this stop D1 from working with no more conduction.

-Then diode D2 charges capacitor C5 and this makes voltage goes double than power level.
+Then diode D2 charges capacitor C5 and this makes voltage goes double than power level; so output voltage can go higher than input.

-There is one limiter part also which uses 15V Zener diode and two transistors T1 and T2 in Darlington pair.
+There is one limiter part also which uses 15V Zener diode and two transistors T1 and T2 in Darlington pair, as it stop voltage going too high when current is low; also this limiter keep output voltage around 14.2V.

-Transistors need extra heatsink so when making the circuit it is better to put both ICs on same heatsink close to PCB.
+Here, transistors need extra heatsink so when making the circuit it is better to put both ICs on same heatsink close to PCB.

-Also use bigger capacitors C4, C5, C6 of 2200uF to give more output current.
+Also, use bigger capacitors C4, C5, C6 of 2200uF to give more output current.

 Formulas and Calculations:

-It uses capacitors and diodes in special way to make double voltage.
+We can use voltage doubler circuit to change 6V into 12V which uses capacitors and diodes in special way to make double voltage.

 Voltage doubler output is about: